 What you must do if you want to become a successful trader

-There is only one thing you can do to become a successful trade: take your time to gain the necessary knowledge.
+There is only one thing you can do to become a successful trader: take your time to gain the necessary knowledge.
 Trading is just like any specialized profession.
-So, to become a great trader, you must have passion for it and put in the time and effort to learn the skills, as you would do for any other skill-based profession.
+So, to become a great trader, you must have passion for it and put in the time and effort to learn the skills, as you would for any other skill-based profession.